dward2/BME547/Lectures/variable_scope.md

 # Scope
 The scope of a variable is the area in the code in which this variable is accessible.
-It's scope is defined by where the variable is initially created and assigned a memory address.
+It's scope is defined by where the variable is initially created (using an assignment statement such as `count = 5` or `name_list = ["Apple", "Banana"]`).

-A variable which is created and assigned a memory address within a function is a **local** variable whose scope is limited to that function.
+A variable which is created within a function is a **local** variable whose scope is limited to that function.
 It will not be accessible outside of the function.

-A variable which is created and assigned outside of any function is a **global** variable and can be accessible anywhere in the module.
+A variable which is created and assigned outside of any function is a **global** variable and can be accessible anywhere in the module, including functions.

 ### Example of Local Variable
 __Module Code:__